WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Edit Address Label](/UnusedReceiveAddressesEditLabel.png "Edit Address Label")

-### How can I edit the observers of my address after a transaction has gone through?

 ### How can I edit the labels of my address after a transaction has gone through?

 To date there is no possibility to change the label of an address after it has sent or received bitcoins.